isomerpages/mlaw-corp/_trusts/Express Trusts.md

 financial institutions, licensed estate agents, and lawyers.</p>
 <p><u>Report a Suspected Breach of a Trustee’s AML/CFT Obligations</u>
 </p>
-<p>If you suspect a trustee may have breached their respective obligations
+<p>If you suspect a trustee may have breached its respective obligations
-above, please write to us at <a href="https://eservices.mlaw.gov.sg/enquiry/" rel="noopener noreferrer nofollow" target="_blank">this link.</a> Should your concerns relate to Licensed Trust Companies or Private Trust Companies, please submit the details at <a href="https://www.mas.gov.sg/consumerfeedback-form/" rel="noopener noreferrer nofollow" target="_blank">this link</a> on the
+above, please write to us at <a href="https://eservices.mlaw.gov.sg/enquiry/" rel="noopener noreferrer nofollow" target="_blank">this link.</a> Should your concerns relate to LTCs or PTCs, please submit the details at <a href="https://www.mas.gov.sg/consumerfeedback-form/" rel="noopener noreferrer nofollow" target="_blank">this link</a> on the MAS website.</p>
-MAS website.</p>
 <p>As you may be contacted to assist in further investigations, please provide
 your name and contact details.
 Law enforcement agencies will follow up accordingly where it is decided that an investigation is warranted.
 Please